 It’s an incredible attraction where you can experience walking down Diagon Alley, seeing the Hogwarts Express, taking a walk in the Forbidden Forest, and even sip on Butter Beer.

 There are other filming locations near Surrey like Picket Post Close in Bracknell that featured as 4 Privet Drive.
-Plus, Black Park Country Park featured as the Forbidden Forest and Burnham Beeches featured in the Deathly Hallows Part 1.
+Plus, Black Park Country Park featured as the Forbidden Forest, and Burnham Beeches is featured in the Deathly Hallows Part 1.